noxitylabs/knowledgebase/README.md

 #### In progress
 - Change background to something more dynamic
 - Find nice gradient for anchor icon links
-- Implement "raiseIssue" and "suggestEdit" buttons + setup GitHub to allow these requests
 - Fix purpleish glow on button hover and search popup.
 Replace it with Noxity red
 - Since local changes aren't working (needs to be fixed by Mintlify) setup another instance for development and writing.
 #### Needs official implementation